sheraz179/sheraz179/README1.md

 > A pose points file
 > DTW score against a challenge.

-### Coding structure
-* Reads the video frame by frame
-* Detects 33 body landmarks using mediapipe model
-* Use the coordinates of wrist, elbow and shoulder to determine body position and action
-* keep track of actions to determine tally
-* write the frames to create a video

 ### Directory Structure

-Project
-        .

         ├── detectron2-windows          # a directory containing detectron 2 code
         ├── dynamic_time_wraping